 Estimates of (geometric) mean of FIB levels are provided in Table 2 following question 6.

 6. Repeat problem 3, except perform a statistical analysis evaluating an association between the geometric mean fibrinogen across groups defined by CRP, modeling CRP as a continuous, log transformed random variable.
 (For the purpose of this problem in this homework, replace all observations of CRP=0 with CRP=0.5.)
+(25 points given)

 Methods: